xteeven/currentweb/docs/WI2-MUM2020/README.md

 ## Call for participation

 This half-day workshop provides a multi-disciplinary forum for researchers and practitioners working on Wearable Computing or/and Implicit interaction.
 Participants are asked to submit an expression of interest and describe their recent or future work in the Workshop’s areas of interest.
-Submissions should be done through the following [form](https://docs.google.com/forms/d/1FgwfFdxbEVgBfsu7ruZoEpHAVvVbqeXxq2djmXE5VgM/prefill)
+Submissions should be done through the following [form](https://forms.gle/8ZkTScWbX8MZjL8L6) (Fixed Link)